Vlad Khaykin directs the Anti-Defamation League’s programs on antisemitism.

 Khaykin’s grandparents survived the Holocaust.
 Other family members did not.
 Today he is grateful – and protective – of the safety he enjoys.
 But that safety is threatened.

-The Anti-Defamation League (ADL) reported that antisemitic attacks hit an all-time high in 2019, remained at historically high levels in 2020 and now recent incidents have the Jewish community on edge.
+The Anti-Defamation League (ADL) reported that antisemitic attacks hit an all-time high in 2022, which they say is “the third time in the past five years” that a record-high number of incidents has been tracked.
 Khaykin says hostility against Jews tends to gain ground during times of uncertainty: be that economic depression, war or pandemic.
-If there is anxiety, some people will turn to antisemitism for “an answer for why things are going wrong in the world.”
+If there is anxiety, some people will turn to antisemitism as “an answer for why things are going wrong in the world.”

 In the United States, the Jewish population makes up just over 2 percent of the population.
 But antisemitism affects everyone, and everyone should be concerned.

-Khaykin points out that persistent, historic and patently untrue canards against the Jewish people perpetuate fundamental flaws in society.
+Khaykin points out that historically, persistent and patently untrue canards against the Jewish people reflect and amplify fundamental flaws in a society.

 “It breeds conspiracy theories that distort our ability to make informed decisions, which are central to any democracy,” he said.
 “It is anti-democratic.
 It is anti-intellectual.
 It leads to contempt for knowledge, learning, expertise.”